Is Donald Trump the Anti-Christ? ― 666 Fifth Avenue Mark of the BEAST

 made them their political "slaves."

-Goldman Sachs donors.
-If he told the truth, he is now owned by his donors and
+by USA Today.
+If Trump told the truth, he is now owned by his donors and

 has become their slave.
 If he lied, he is a charlatan and a con man who will say